You are here

 Amendment(s) to Add (as applicable)

-• Use for either cost reimbursable or fixed price contract
+• Use for either a cost reimbursable or fixed price contract.

-• Save the RFP Word document and Excel workbook and any other attachments to your computer with the file name:
+• Save the RFP Word document, Excel workbook, Contract Word document, and any other attachments to your computer with the file name:

 • Agency Code (5 or 6 digits)